Understanding Your Rights

 We’ll respond and let you know the best way to proceed with your case.

-Definition of a Class Action
+Definition of a Class Action (or Group Lawsuit)

 A class action is a procedural device within the legal system that permits one or more persons to sue as representative of a large group of people interested in the matter at issue.
 The court typically has wide discretion in determining whether the case should proceed on a class wide basis.
-However, certain requirements must usually be met.
-For example:

 • There must be questions of law and fact common to all members;